Saltash Town Council - Coronavirus

 - Get vaccinated and get your booster dose

-- Consider wearing a face covering in crowded, enclosed places
+- Consider wearing a face covering in most indoor public places and on public transport

 - Wash your hands regularly and cover coughs and sneezes